Market Segmentation Research for Home Improvement

 Hand & Power Tools

-Segments split between DIY consumers (entry triggers, gift purchases) and trade users (platform loyalty, battery system lock-in).
+Split between DIY consumers (entry triggers, gifts) and trade users (platform loyalty, battery lock-in).

 Subsector